 Janice is a renowned expert in Japanese textiles - particularly Shibori.

 Aside from creating and teaching, she holds a MA with Merit in Textiles at the University of the Creative Arts.

 Her current work using natural dyes, along with screen and digital printing, focuses on memory loss and absence and how they affect personality and relationships.

 Janice was recently awarded the Quilters' Guild of the British Isles Education and Travel Bursary.

 Her travel and study destination is The Gambia, where she'll join Magie Relph of The African Fabric Shop and work with two local artisans.
 With Musa Jaiteh, she'll study traditional kola nut and indigo resist dyeing and with Neneh Jallow, she'll study West African batik techniques.

 Janice's many prestigious awards include:

 Lifetime Achievement Award for services to quilting - 2019

-City & Guilds Medal for Exellence as a lecturer - 2018
+City & Guilds Medal for Excellence as a lecturer - 2018